open-energy-transition/rooftopsenti/README.md

 # rooftopsenti

+⚠️ This is a discontinued prototype.
+Please don't depend or use this project, without direction contact to the main developers. ⚠️

 Detect **large rooftop solar PV** installations from Sentinel-2 imagery at country/state/province scale, and flag large buildings that have visible solar but **no solar mapping in OSM**.